Arthur Papas: Yokohama F. Marinos

 In January 2019, Papas was appointed Assistant Coach of J-league side Yokohama F. Marinos joining Ange Postecoglou and Peter Cklamovski as part of the Australian contingent at the club.
 They went on to create history and become J.League champions winning the club's first championship in 15 years, the first Australians to win a league title in Japan.
 Papas was then elevated to Head Coach under Postecoglou in 2020 explaining "I think I'm in a really good period in my career, working for someone I really respect and can learn so much from and challenge myself.
 For me it's an outstanding learning period that will hold me in really good stead, wherever I want to go down the track.
 I'm working for one of the most successful coaches in world football.
 It's measurable at the top level in the world, let alone the country.”

 Kagoshima United

 In December 2020, Papas was appointed Coach of J3 League side Kagoshima United.
-Papas departed partway through the season due to family reasons.
+Papas departed partway through the season due to family reasons and the impact of covid.
+His time at Kagoshima is recognised for the football identity created with the team becoming an attacking possession based team.

 Return to Newcastle Jets

 On 28 June 2021, Papas was appointed as manager of A-League team Newcastle Jets.
+At the time, Newcastle Jets were facing great challenges as they were ownerless and the club was struggling financially.
+With Arthur's appointment, there was renewed energy on the pitch with the team playing an aggressive attacking style with high energy.
+New signings Daniel Penha and Beka Mikeltadze struck up an amazing partnership and set the league alight, the Jets often being referred to in the media as "The Box Office Jets".
+After numerous offers at the end of season 2, Arthur resigned before moving to Buriram United FC, the biggest club in Thailand.

+Buriram United

+On 25 June 2023, Papas was appointed as Head Coach of Thai League team Buriram United FC.
+Arthur quickly put his stamp on the team, even though he took the team 1 day before the season started and with the transfer window closed.
+The team won their first games in the Asian Champions League group stage for the first time in 5 years and quickly adopted Arthur's high tempo attacking football.
+The team came from behind Bangkok to take top spot in the league in the second half of the season, with Arthurs last 10 league games producing 9 wins and a draw.

+Cerezo Osaka

+On 17 December 2024, Papas was appointed as Head Coach of J1 League team Cerezo Osaka.